 TELL US SOMETHING PEOPLE MAY NOT KNOW ABOUT YOU THAT THEY MIGHT FIND INTERESTING:

 While a high school senior, I was approached by a professional Broadway dancer who was impressed with my skills.
 She offered me a position in her New York City class.
 However, I never took the position because multiple sclerosis struck my mother, who already was a severe depressant.
 For the sake of my family, I stayed home to help care for her.
 I was lost, having no idea what to do with my life.
 Looking back, I realize that I’ve always been a storyteller.
 Back then it was exploring the joys and tests of life through motion and music.
 Today, it’s through words.

 IS THERE ANYTHING ELSE YOU'D LIKE TO SHARE WITH OUR READERS?

-WHAT DO YOU CURRENTLY HAVE IN THE WORKS?
+DO YOU HAVE ANY NEW BOOKS IN THE WORKS?

 Yes, the second book in the Motley Education series and book II of Marked Beauty.
 I also have a young adult story that explores the realities of living with a parent who suffers from depression.